Sudomeapizza/MacChanger/README.md

 #### `mac revert`

-With this nifty command and some trickery, it will go to revert your current mac address to
+With this nifty command and some trickery, it will go to revert your current mac address to your compuers factory address.
+All in the matter of .5555555 seconds!

 ## I want to be specific!